microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 ### 4. Current Limitations

+* No support for iOS 10
+* No support for Android 7.0 (Nougat)
+* No support for Android 4.2 or prior
 * Maven version must be atleast 3.3.9
 * Only one Appium version supported: v.
 1.4.
 * JUnit 4.9 or newer
-* Android 4.2+ only.
-Selendroid support is expected soon.
 * Automating browsers is not supported.
 * Tests that launch multiple apps or no apps are not currently supported.
 The test must launch precisely one app.
 * Performance data is not yet included in the test reports